Swerfer/CroVault/README.md

 CroVault is a decentralized application (dApp).
 You are solely responsible for your vault password, crypto wallet, and private keys. **If you lose access, your data cannot be recovered.**

----

-## 🙌 Contributions

-Contributions are welcome!
-For major changes, please open an issue first to discuss your ideas, then submit a pull request.